yanamlnk/job-board/README.md

 - Localhost: 3306

 > [!NOTE]
-> To manage database directly, we have used 2 tools
+> To manage database directly, we have used 2 tools:
-> Terminal, using command `mysql -u root -p` to open MySQL CLI, and use SQL queries there directly
+> (1) Terminal, using command `mysql -u root -p` to open MySQL CLI, and use SQL queries there directly.
-> XAMPP, which gives access to endpoint localhost/phpmyadmin, where you have a UI to manage database.
+> (2) XAMPP, which gives access to endpoint localhost/phpmyadmin, where you have a UI to manage database.

 ### Tables